Maximizing Your Solar Panel Warranty Benefits

 Solar Panel Product Warranty

-This warranty covers defects in materials or manufacturing.
-If a panel is faulty due to component issues, this warranty ensures the manufacturer will repair or replace it.
+A solar panel product warranty covers defects in materials or workmanship.
+If a panel fails due to a manufacturing flaw or faulty components, the manufacturer is responsible for repair or replacement.

 Solar Panel Power Performance Guarantee